OutlawDisco/Pet-Pal/README.md

 # Pet-Pal

 User Story

 AS A pet owner with a busy schedule,
 I WANT a personal assistant to help me remember important tasks for my pet SO THAT I can manage their needs effectivley

 Acceptance Criteria

 GIVEN that I am using a mobile app to track my pets needs WHEN I open the app
-THEN I can register me and my pet
+THEN I can register my pet
-WHEN I save my preferences
+WHEN I save my pets food preferences to the Pantry THEN I can see how many days/meals left my pet has When I click on the ACtivities tab
-THEN I can see the categories I want to follow clearly displayed on my home page WHEN I click on the resources tab at the bottom of the screen THEN I can find vetrinary clinics and pet stores near me WHEN I click on the grooming button
+THEN I can see the weather forcast as well as links to brain activities for my pet WHEN I click on the grooming tab
-THEN I can see when I need to clip their nails or give them a bath WHEN I click on the activities button
+THEN I can enter my pats skin and coat type
+When I submit my pets preferences
-THEN I can see how many minutes of play we have to complete for the day/week
+THEN I can see a variety of grooming suggestions for my pet.
+WHEN I click on the resources tab at the bottom of the screen THEN I can fin general information on a variety of dog breeds